nilportugues/laravel5-jsonapi/README.md

 }
 ```

-And you're ready to go.
-Yes, it is **THAT** simple!

-In case you need to overwrite any default behaviour, the JsonApiController methods are:
+In case you need to overwrite any default behaviour, the **JsonApiController** methods are:

 ```php
 //Constructor and defined actions